ESBTOM19/Anti-Money-Laundering-detection-and-Analysis-pipeline/README.md

-Anti-Money Laundering Detection And Analysis Pipeline

-Author
+ANTI-MONEY LAUNDERING DETECTION AND ANALYSIS PIPELINE Author

 Caxton Henry

+Focus

-Focus: AI Engineering, Financial Crime Analytics, Quantitative Modeling
+AI Engineering, Financial Crime Analytics, Quantitative Modeling

+Vision

-Vision: Building transparent, intelligent systems that merge financial insight with data-driven precision with keen interest in financial crime analytics
+Building transparent, intelligent systems that merge financial insight with data-driven precision, with a keen interest in financial crime analytics.

 Overview

 This project implements a full end-to-end Financial Crime Detection Pipeline built using real-world principles of anti-money laundering (AML), transaction risk modeling, and supervised machine learning.

 It leverages the combined power of data preprocessing, feature engineering, model training, evaluation, and visual analytics to replicate the intelligence of an early-stage fraud detection system used by financial institutions and compliance units.

 The project simulates how banks flag and evaluate suspicious transactions based on historical alerts and transactional data, then trains predictive models to classify risk levels, providing data-driven insights into fraud dynamics.

-The workflow follows the professional data science pipeline used in financial analytics:
+Pipeline Workflow:

 Data Preprocessing → Feature Engineering → Modeling → Evaluation → Visualization